 The filter works instantly to clean water as you drink it, removing not only bacteria, diseases and chemicals, but also the bad taste – meaning that you really can drink from pretty much any water source (except sea water) safely!

 So, it’s a bottle that filters water from any source.
 But why do you need that?
 There are so many reasons that the Water-to-Go bottle is a backpacker’s best friend.
+It’s also an awesome eco-friendly travel product!
 Here’s are my top reasons to buy this awesome water filter bottle.

 No more buying bottled water!
 It’s the one thing almost all backpackers forget to account for when planning their budget, and it can often account for a significant amount of your daily spend.
 Bottled water may be pretty cheap, but even in the cheapest countries those additional few bottles a day still add up.